-In 2013, approximately 109 workers were engaged in aquaculture activities in Kuwait.
+In 2014, about 110 workers were engaged in aquaculture activities in Kuwait.
 The technical staff of the aquaculture division in the Fisheries Department of PAAFR administers aquaculture activities.
 Researchers of the aquaculture program at The Environment and Life Sciences Research Center in KISR are engaged in aquaculture research and development activities.

 Integrated Tilapia culture in agriculture farms